US nearing a formal agreement to use Pakistan's airspace to carry out military operations in Afghanistan - KRDO

 With no formal agreement currently in place, the US runs the risk of Pakistan refusing entry to US military aircraft and drones en route to Afghanistan.

 A Pentagon spokesman said the Defense Department does not comment on closed briefings due to security classifications.
-CNN has reached out to the National Security Council, State Department and Pakistan embassy in Washington for comment.
+CNN has reached out to the National Security Council and Pakistan Embassy in Washington for comment.

+Pakistan’s Ministry of Foreign Affairs released a statement saying “no such understanding was in place,” and that “Pakistan and the U.S. have longstanding cooperation on regional security and counter-terrorism and the two sides remain engaged in regular consultations.”

 Uzbekistan and Tajikistan ‘long shot’ options for over-the-horizon operations